mbsabath/large_data_in_R/Large-Data-in-R.md

 Keep in mind that with these solutions, there is typically an increase in initial development time and a decrease in portability.
-It’s always important to keep in mind the needs of your applicatoin when planning your solutions.
+It’s always important to keep in mind the needs of your application when planning your solutions.

 #### 5.4.1 Databases